icaroribeiro/go-couchdb/README.md

-# go-couchdb
-A sample of CRUD statements using Go and CouchDB
+# A sample of CRUD statements using Go and CouchDB